MicrosoftDX/VorlonJSWeb/documentation/installation.md

 It is obviously using the JSON (JavaScript Simple Object Notation) format and is easy to understand: each line in the "plugins" array represents a plugin.

-For isntance, you can change the folder where the plugin is installed.
+For instance, you can change the folder where the plugin is installed.
 This folder has to be located under :

     Server/public/vorlon/plugins